philipf/gt-at/README.md

 ```

-## Importing Time Entries
+## Importing Time Entries using the CLI and JSON

-Using the `import` command, you can batch import time entries from a JSON file.
-This feature is particularly useful when you have multiple entries to be captured at once.
+You can batch import time entries from a JSON file using the `import` command. .

 ### File Format

-The expected JSON file format for importing time entries is an array of objects, where each object represents a time entry.
+The expected JSON file format for importing time entries is an array of objects, each representing a time entry.

 Here's the structure of a time entry object: